Japanese destroyer Ikazuchi (1931): World War II

 At the time of the attack on Pearl Harbor, Ikazuchi was assigned to Destroyer Division 6 of Desron 1 of the IJN 1st Fleet, and had deployed from Mako Guard District to provide cover for landing operations in the Invasion of Hong Kong.
-After assisting the cruiser Isuzu in sinking British gunboats HMS Cicada and HMS Robin, she helped secure Hong Kong Harbor.
+After assisting the cruiser Isuzu in sinking British gunboats HMS Cicada and HMS Robin, she helped secure Victoria Harbour.
 After the start of 1942, Ikazuchi deployed from Hong Kong to Davao, providing cover for landing operations during the Battle of Ambon, and Battle of Timor in the Netherlands East Indies.

 On 2 March 1942, Ikazuchi rescued the remaining 400 odd survivors who were still in the water from the Royal Navy cruiser HMS Exeter (some of whose survivors had been rescued on 1 March) and the destroyer HMS Encounter, both ships having been sunk the previous day in the Second Battle of the Java Sea between Java and Borneo.
 The survivors had been adrift for some 20 hours, in rafts and life jackets or clinging to floats, many coated in oil and unable to see.
 Among the rescued was Lieutenant (later Sir) Sam Falle, an officer aboard Encounter, who would go on to become a British diplomat.

 This humanitarian decision by Lieutenant Commander Shunsaku Kudō placed Ikazuchi at risk of submarine attack, and interfered with her fighting ability due to the sheer numbers of rescued sailors.
 The action was later the subject of a book and a 2007 TV programme.

 Ikazuchi deployed from Ōminato Guard District in support of Admiral Boshiro Hosogaya’s Northern Force in the Aleutians campaign, patrolling waters around Kiska and Attu during June and July, and towing the damaged destroyer Kasumi from Kiska back to Shimushu in the Chishima Islands.
 She continued to be assigned to northern patrols in the Chishima islands and Aleutian islands through the beginning of August.